HandsOnDataViz/book/docs/HandsOnDataViz.md

 Suburbs](http://ontheline.trincoll.edu), an open-access book-in-progress that features interactive historical maps of urban-suburban change.
-Students and colleagues who wrote tutorials, designed learning exercises, or developed code templates for *Data Visualization for All* are listed as [authors and contributors](authors).
+Students and colleagues who wrote tutorials, designed learning exercises, or developed code templates for *Hands-On Data Visualization* are listed as [authors and contributors](authors).

 Although my outstanding colleagues have professional training, do not